 The 1877 Conflict

 Secondary themes include:

-Natural resource management of areas associated with Nez Perce history.
+Natural resource management of areas associated with Nez Perce history and culture

-The research center is open Monday through Friday 9:00 am – 3:00 pm.
-Due to limited staffing and to ensure that the researcher's needs are met in a timely manner, appointment's for an on-site visit are required.
-If you would like to schedule an appointment or have a question, please call the park Archivist/Research Center Manager at (208) 843-7042 or e-mail us.
+The Nez Perce National Historical Park Archives and Research Center will not be open for appointments until the park resumes regular operations.
+Park staff will, however, respond to research requests via email at NEPE_Library@nps.gov.
+Normally, the Research Center is open Monday through Friday 9:00 am – 3:00 pm.
+Due to limited staffing and to ensure that the researcher's needs are met in a timely manner, appointments for on-site research visits are required.
+If you would like to schedule an appointment, have questions, or to schedule a class visit, please call the park Archivist/Research Center Manager at (208) 843-7042 or e-mail us.